palivoda/esper/README.md

 # Setting up the environment
 As ESPER communicates via MQTT here is propsed software stack that you can get to kicstart your first DIY IoT project, like smart home:
 * Orange PI Zero board with 8+ Gig SD card
-* 8+ GB SD Card with (TODO: share SD image):
+* 8+ GB SD Card with (TODO: ready SD card image):
-  * Install Armbian
+  * Install [Armbian]
-    * Dont forget to setup WiFi ;)
+    * Dont forget to [setup WiFi] ;)
   * Install [Mosquitto] MQTT broker (port 1880)
   * Install [Node-RED] (http://192.168.x.x:1880/)
     * Install [Node-RED Dashboard] extension and access it on http://192.168.x.x:1880/ui/
-    * Import ESPER Node-RED test flow [test/node-red.json]
+    * Import ESPER Node-RED test flow [test-mqtt.json] if ok then test connection to ESP with [esper-core.json]
-  * Install Nginx web server for firmware image sharing
+  * (optional) To provide OTA images you may want to install [NginX] web server
-    * SSH clinet to drop new firmware files to /var/www/html
+    * then you will may need SSH clinet with SFTP to upload new firmware files into /var/www/html
 Steps:
 * Burn the SD card image  and Boot OrangePi Zero
 * Burn your ESP8266 firmware with DHT11 example, reboot, connect to "ESPER device" nework and configure it
 * Now you should be able to see humidity and temperature charts.